tradingstrategy-ai/web3-ethereum-defi/contracts/guard/README.md

 A stock Enzyme integration consists of
 - A HTML UI layer (proprietary)
 - An adapter smart contract
+- Unlike `SimpleVaultV0`, Enzyme vaults are share-based and support multiple investors who can deposit and redeem any time

 The downside of adapters is that they have Enzyme-specific call signatures and would need separate integration for everything.